sidhlee/brewery-website/Readme.md

   ...
 ```

+## Margin doesn't work on inline elements!

+To have any vertical space(or dimension) like margin | height, it has to be block | inline-block object.

 ## Global Grid Settings

 You can setup a global grid system if your page layout follows the same pattern in every section.

+### HTML inline elements

+- input, label, button, select, textarea
+- a, span, img
+- code, strong, i, small

 ```scss
 // _general.scss - these rules apply to everything in layout